Vinko Marinović: Early career

 After retiring, Marinović graduated in the Managerial Academy in Belgrade and became the manager of his previous club Kozara, with whom he succeeded the promotion to the Bosnian Premier League after winning the 2010–11 First League of RS season.

 After getting sacked at Kozara, he was for a short period the manager of Serbian First League club Kolubara in 2012, but a year later became an assistant manager at Borac Banja Luka.
 Afterwards, he was the manager of Borac from 2014 to 2015.

 Zrinjski Mostar

 After a fairly good season as Borac manager, Marinović became the new manager of Zrinjski Mostar.
-In his second season with Zrinjski, he won the league title one round before the end of the season and after the finish of the season he was named Bosnian Premier League Manager of the Season.
+In his second season with Zrinjski, he won the league title one round before the end of the season and was subsequently awarded the Bosnian Premier League Manager of the Season award.

 In December 2016, during the league's winter break, Marinović left Zrinjski.
 At the time Zrinjski were first on the league table.